paulosoaresua/tomcat-coordination_analysis/README.md

 ## Results

+Data to reproduce the results below is available under the `data/` directory.

 Our models achieve the following performance on the [ASIST Study 3 dataset](https://dataverse.asu.edu/dataset.xhtml?persistentId=doi:10.48349/ASU/QDQ4MH) compared to a baseline predictor:

 *Numbers are RMSE and standard error.*